Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Preliminaries

 \subsection{The inverse of $D^2$ and its powers}

-In this section, we present the results that can be applied to a more general situation than the Hodge-Dirac operator.
-Let us start with the following lemma: \begin{lem} Let $L$ be a Laplace-type operator with symbol
+In this section, we present the results that can be applied to a more general situation than the Hodge-Dirac operator. \bblu Note, that since we work with pseudodifferential operators, we denote by the inverses of elliptic operator the corresponding parametrix.
+For this reason we can ignore the kernel of these operators. \eblu Let us start with the following lemma: \begin{lem} Let $L$ be a Laplace-type operator with symbol

 expressed in normal coordinates as

 Then the theree leading symbols of $\sigma(L^{-k})= \mathfrak c_{2k} +\mathfrak c_{2k+1} +\mathfrak c_{2k+2}$ are: